 If you want to add a bulkier layer for extra warmth, make sure you do this with your outerwear.
-For example, a parka, quilted or down jacket works as your top layer – rather than wearing a jumper with a chunky knit underneath a thinner jacket.
+For example, a parka, puffer or down jacket works as your top layer – rather than wearing a jumper with a chunky knit underneath a thinner jacket.
 This will avoid it bunching up under outer layers – not only will that look bulky, it’ll be uncomfortable too.
 Try to use fabrics like cotton and fine knits that sit closer to your skin.
 If you need something warm, yet lightweight, cashmere is for you.
 Merino sweaters are a good call too.

 A jumper over a dress is the perfect example of playing with your look and layering with lightweight fabrics.
 Whether it’s for a night out on the tiles, a smart casual look for a meeting or brunch with friends, this look is extremely versatile.